The Best Hikes and Trails to explore in the Blue Mountains

 The only way to breath in the ‘Blue Haze’ (that’s not purple Hendrix fans) and to maximise the benefit of walking in the Blue Mountains, is to get right up and close to the forest, namely by walking in it.
 It’s literally like immersing yourself in a bath, but in this case, it’s in nature.
 So why not give it a try.
 The Japanese have even given this a name, Shinrin-yoku, which when translated literally means ‘Forest Bathing’.

-Of course, a visit to the Blue Mountains doesn’t need to be only about the walking, there are the wineries in the Mudgee Valley, just east of the ranges, that are worth a visit.
+Of course, a visit to the Blue Mountains doesn’t need to be only about the walking.
 This region has become a mini-Mecca for fine food and produce so check it out if you have the time.
-If you’re not up for that much driving then there are ample fine dining establishments in the Mountains, Lilianfels, or Echoes, the Hydro Majestic and Cinnabar Kitchen to name but a few.
+There are ample fine dining establishments in the Mountains, Lilianfels, or Echoes, the Hydro Majestic and Cinnabar Kitchen to name but a few.
 Of course, the townships of Leura and Wentworth are well worth a wander and are a great way to round out a day in the Mountains after a good walk.

-If you really want to get out and extend your walking but you don’t want to rough it, and like the idea of carrying only a day pack (sometimes referred to as pack free, meaning you will be unburdened by all your other luggage), having a glass of wine and a comfortable bed at the end of the day, why not go with any number of tour companies (like us) that operate in the Mountains.
-Your experience will be further enhanced by the expertise of local guides who know all the best walks and you’ll get to experience a whole lot more than you could have on your own.
-If you’re not a tour type of person then a self-guided walk might be the answer.
-Everything is still organised for you, including transfers along the track which leaves you with a stress and pack free walking holiday through one of the most beautiful landscapes in the world in comfort.
+If you really want to get out and extend your walking but you don’t want to rough it, and like the idea of carrying only a day pack (sometimes referred to as pack free, meaning you will be unburdened by all your other luggage), having a glass of wine and a comfortable bed at the end of the day, Auswalk has you covered.
+Everything is organised for you, including transfers along the track which leaves you with a stress and pack free walking holiday through one of the most beautiful landscapes in the world in comfort.

 THE ESSENTIALS FOR BLUE MOUNTAIN HIKING

-Getting there: The Blue Mountains are a 2-hour train ride from Sydney’s Central train station.
+Getting there: The Blue Mountains hikes are a 2-hour train ride from Sydney’s ‘Central’ train station.
 Conversely, hire a car and take the M4 motorway to be there in an hour or less depending on the traffic out of Sydney.

 The walking: The tracks are all well maintained and the walks are mostly moderate.
 If you walk down in the Jamison Valley expect an arduous but extremely rewarding walk back up the cliff face.